-Aphids, especially Sitobion avenae, Metopolophium dirhodum and Rhopalosiphum padi, may become numerous on tillers and ears of wheat, and may inflict direct feeding damage or indirect damage because of the formation of sooty moulds or transmission of virus diseases (especially Barley yellow dwarf luteovirus).

-Quality of grain is also affected by aphid infestations.
-Diuraphis noxia is important in the eastern part of the EPPO region.
+Aphids, especially Sitobion avenae, Metopolophium dirhodum and Rhopalosiphum padi may become numerous on leaves of barley, and may inflict direct feeding damage or indirect damage because of the formation of sooty moulds or transmission of virus diseases, especially Barley yellow dwarf luteovirus (BYDV).
+Quality of grain is also affected by aphid infestation, but aphids rarely infest the ears of barley in northern Europe.

-The wheat crop should be regularly inspected in spring, and an insecticide spray application should be made if numbers reach a certain level.
-Various threshold levels are recommended, for example: 30% of tillers carry aphids before flowering; 70% of tillers are infested during and shortly after flowering up to caryopsis watery ripe.
+BYDV is a frequent problem on early sown winter crops in some areas and occasionally infects spring barley crops after a mild winter.
+Damage can be prevented by late sowing (winter barley) or early sowing (spring barley).
+If a risk of aphid infestation exists in the autumn, winter barley crops should be sprayed with an insecticide.
+Thresholds may be used (e.g. 10% of seedlings with 1 or more aphids).
+The advice of warning services should be followed, if available.
+Seed treatment is also possible.
+For the control of direct aphid damage on winter and spring barley, the barley crop should be regularly inspected in spring, and an insecticide spray application should be made if numbers reach a certain level.
+Various threshold levels are recommended, for example: 20-30% of tillers carry aphids before growth stage 37; 40% of tillers are infested after growth stage 37.
 A single spray is usually sufficient.
-Use of certain selective insecticides (e.g. pirimicarb) will favour natural enemies.
+Use of selective insecticides (e.g. pirimicarb) will favour natural enemies.